The answer to the question of when the fountain pen was invented is a bit of a long and rambling one.

 The fountain pen is still in use today.

-Even with the popularity of the ballpoint pen outpacing the fountain pen by the 1960s, fountain pens are still commonly used throughout the world.
+Even though the ballpoint pen surpassed the fountain pen in popularity in the 60s, people still commonly use fountain pens throughout the world.

 In fact, many grammar schools in European countries like Germany, Switzerland, and France require the use of fountain pens.

 In the United States, fountain pen use is entirely preference.
-If smooth ink flow and connected writing is preferred, it is hard to find a better, more reliable pen than the fountain pen.
+If you prefer smooth ink flow and connected writing you'll find it hard to find a better, more reliable pen than the fountain pen.

 What is the oldest fountain pen?